-- The replacement cost estimate includes: - ✓ Excavation, supply and installation of pipe and maintenance hole structures; and - ✓ Excavation, supply and installation of sanitary sewer services to property line (15 m or 50 foot lot frontage is assumed as an overall City average, therefore 12 services are installed per 100 m). - The replacement cost does not include removal of retired assets or diversion of existing flows. - Sanitary Sewer depth of 2.8 to 3.0 m.
+- The replacement cost estimate includes: - ✓ Excavation, supply and installation of pipe and maintenance hole structures; and - Excavation, supply and installation of 125mm sanitary sewer services to property line (15 m or 50 foot lot frontage is assumed as an overall City average. - The replacement cost does not include removal of retired assets or diversion of existing flows. - Sanitary main depth of 2.8 to 3.0 m.